robertrosman/vue-paint/README.md

 To use the default theme you can import it like `import "vue-paint/themes/default.css"`.
 There's not that much styling going on, most of it relates to the toolbar.
 More themes are welcome, just open a PR!
 If you want to skip the theme completely and write your own css, that's of course an option as well.

+### Saving and exporting images

+There is a save button in the toolbar and it's completely up to you what you want to do with the save event.
+Either just store the [history](#history) somewhere to be picked up later, or export it to another format.
+The image is based on svg, so the default export function would be exportSvg or downloadSvg, but you may also export it to a canvas.

 ## Development